 - Presidential Awards offer even more: up to $7,000 to the most academically outstanding student in each voyage.

-Scholarships for Venezuelan Students
+An Opportunity for Venezuelan Students

 This scholarship, targeted especially towards Venezuelan students who desire to study in the US, gives students a chance to pursue a different country from the other way around.
 The Milwaukee Foundation Victor Vega Scholarships are awarded to South American students who wish to study at the University of Wisconsin-Milwaukee.